 Children are also offered opportunities to attend different learning lectures and activities outside of school hours through the programme.
 For every event they attend, they get time stamped into their learning passports, which they save up to earn bronze, silver and gold certificates.
 They are presented with their qualifications at a 'graduation ceremony' held annually to celebrate their achievements.
-You can find out more by visiting the Devon Children's University's website.
+You can find out more by visiting the Devon Children's University's website or their Facebook page.

 The following letters will introduce the scheme -

 A copy of the welcome letter you will receive with your new passport can be found below -